 For more information, contact abccic.horleyhealthhub@nhs.net

-Sessions take place on Mondays at 11am.
+Sessions take place weekly on Mondays at 11am.
 The cost is £3 per session, you can turn up on the day, to find out more or to book a place call Annalisa on 07411 724 624.

 We supported the opening of a new trim trail for people of all ages, on Outwood Common.
 The Trim Trail is made of larch and designed to sympathetically blend into the natural woodland and enable local people to connect to nature and to one another, while engaging in physical activity and improving strength and balance.